Singapore Corporate Tax Rates

 Budget 2013 Update: Corporate Income Tax Rebate

 As announced in Budget 2013, companies will receive a 30% corporate income tax rebate capped at $30,000 per Year of Assessment (YA) over a three year period (from YA 2013 to YA 2015).
-The corporate income tax rate has remain unchanged from the previous year.
+The Singapore corporate income tax rate has remained unchanged from the previous year.

 Singapore Historic Headline Corporate Tax Rates

 |2005 to 2007||20%|

 To support Singapore startups during their initial years of operation, the Singapore government has declared a full tax exemption for newly incorporated companies.

 (Full Tax Exemption)